Skip to main content

 Gold: £1,000 • Silver: £500

-This award is open to anyone who has been communicating (writing, audio, video, photography, PR, training, marketing, other) about beer (in a paid or unpaid capacity) for less than 2 years.
+This award is open to anyone who has been communicating (writing, audio, video, photography, PR, training, marketing, etc.) about beer (in a paid or unpaid capacity) for less than two years.
 Entries for this category can be written, audio or video.

 Gold: £1,000 • Silver: £500